bixu/multiplatform_knife_bootstrap/README.md

-ubs
+Multiplatform Knife Bootstrap
 ===

-Universal bootstrap script for Chef.
+Multiplatform bootstrap script for use with Knife/Chef.
+Pull requests welcome.